JayjeetAtGithub/skyhookdm-benchmark-ssl/paper/paper.md

   affiliation: UC Santa Cruz
 ---

+# Introduction

+This work was done as a part of the IRIS-HEP Fellowship for Summer 2020 in collaboration with CROSS, UCSC.
+The project was aimed at automating the SkyhookDM experimentation workflow using Popper and benchmarking a SkyhookDM deployment by running queries on large datasets.
+The code for this project can be found [here](https://github.com/uccross/skyhookdm-workflows).

 # The Problem and Our Solution {#sec:probsol}

 For someone getting started in experimenting with Ceph, it can be a bit overwhelming as there are a lot of steps that one needs to execute and get right before they run some actual experiments and get results.